TITLE 6 PRIMARY AND SECONDARY EDUCATION

 K. It is a violation of 6.50.1.10 NMAC for any public official knowingly, willfully or intentionally to conceal or fail to disclose any financial interest required to be disclosed by 6.50.1.10 NMAC or violate any of its provisions.

 L. Any person may make a sworn, written complaint to the authority board of a violation by a public official of 6.50.1.10 NMAC.
 Such complaint shall be filed with the authority executive director or if it is a complaint against the executive director, then with the authority board.
 The complaint shall state the specific provision of 6.50.1.10 NMAC which has allegedly been violated and the facts which the complainant believes support the complaint.
 Within 15 days of receiving the complaint, the authority board in executive session shall appoint a hearing officer to review the complaint for probable cause.
 The hearing officer shall receive the written complaint and notify the person complained against of the charge.
-Persons complained against shall have the opportunity to submit documents to the hearing officer for his review in determining probable cause.
-Within 15 days of undertaking the inquiry to determine probable cause, the hearing officer shall report his findings to the authority board.
-In the event the hearing officer rejects a complaint as lacking in probable cause, he shall provide a written statement of reasons for his rejection to the authority board and the complainant.
+Persons complained against shall have the opportunity to submit documents to the hearing officer for review in determining probable cause.
+Within 15 days of undertaking the inquiry to determine probable cause, the hearing officer shall report findings to the authority board.
+In the event the hearing officer rejects a complaint as lacking in probable cause, they shall provide a written statement of reasons for the rejection to the authority board and the complainant.
 Upon a finding of probable cause, within 30 days the hearing officer shall conduct an open hearing in accordance with due process of law.
-Within a time after the hearing, as specified by the authority board, the hearing officer shall report his findings and recommendations to the authority board for appropriate action based on those findings and recommendations.
+Within a time after the hearing, as specified by the authority board, the hearing officer shall report the findings and recommendations to the authority board for appropriate action based on those findings and recommendations.
 If the complaint is found to be frivolous, the authority board may assess the complainant the costs of the hearing officer's fees.
-Upon recommendation of the hearing officer, the authority board may issue a public reprimand to the public official; remove or suspend him from his office, employment or contract and refer complaints against public officials to the appropriate law enforcement agency for investigation and prosecution.
+Upon recommendation of the hearing officer, the authority board may issue a public reprimand to the public official; remove or suspend from office, employment or contract and refer complaints against public officials to the appropriate law enforcement agency for investigation and prosecution.

 N. A separate hearing officer shall be appointed by the authority board for each complaint.
 The hearing officer may be an authority board member, agent or employee of the authority or another person.
 The complainant and the person complained against have the right to one disqualification of a designated hearing officer.

-[6.50.1.10 NMAC - Rp, 6.50.1.10 NMAC, 9/1/2014]
+[6.50.1.10 NMAC - Rp, 6.50.1.10 NMAC, 9/1/2014; A, 12/10/2024]

 HISTORY OF 6.50.1 NMAC: